|

 - see below.

-George Morrow was Calum's and Jamie's
+George Morrow was Calum's, Jamie's

 From the wedding and death certificates of George's